 Do you toss and turn all night long or wake of refreshed and energized?
 Sleepless nights have plagued all of us at some time or another, however with more than 60 million Americans suffering from insomnia or regular sleep deprivation it’s not a topic to be taken lightly.

 So what is happening?
 Why are so many people suffering from insomnia or restless nights.
 Why are millions of prescriptions for sleep aids like Ambien written every year?
 A good night’s sleep is important and you should feel rested and revitalized when you awake, so it makes sense to take a little time to evaluate your sleep patterns and see where you might improve.
+In the past few years, I’ve definitely seen an increase in sleeplessness and other emotional concerns – many of them stemming from concerns in our political climate, culture and climate concerns.
+I cannot deny an underlying unease that has cropped up for many.
 I certainly don’t have all the answers, but I do have some insights.

 First, some brief details about sleep.